 Field sobriety tests are one of the methods used by law enforcement to determine sobriety in suspected DWI or DUI cases.
 Understanding how this methodology works, what law enforcement considers a significant sign of intoxication, and how this might be applied to a DWI case is vital for building a proper defense.

-Horizontal Gaze Nystagmus, or more commonly known as “The eye test” is one of the three standardized field sobriety tests created by the National Highway Traffic and Safety Administration (NHTSA).
-The test was created to identify drivers who have been operating their vehicles while under the influence.
+Today, we’ll be looking at “The Eye Test”, also known as the Horizontal Gaze Nystagmus.
+It is one of three standardized field sobriety tests created by the National Highway Traffic and Safety Administration (NHTSA), designed to identify drivers who have been operating their vehicles while under the influence.

-Horizontal Gaze Nystagmus is the lateral jerking movement of the eye balls that is akin to the movement your eyes make when you sharply look far to the side using your peripheral vision.
-The term “Nystagmus” is the technical term for rapid involuntary movement of the eyes.
-This occurs when there is some form of irregularity in the inner ear system of the driver.One stimuli that causes this movement is alcohol as it hinders your ability to fully control the mobility of your eye muscles.
+Horizontal Gaze Nystagmus is the lateral jerking movement of the eyeballs, akin to the movement of your eyes when you look sharply to the far sides of your peripheral vision.
+The term “nystagmus” is the technical term for rapid involuntary movement of the eyes, which can occur when there is some form of irregularity in the inner ear system of the person or driver in question.One stimuli that can cause this movement is alcohol, as it hinders your ability to fully control the mobility of your eye muscles.